McCabe Rail Facility

 Please note that more information, photos, pricing, and footprint sizes are on each specific kit web page.
 Click on the links below, or in the box at the left, for more information.

 Here are the layouts for the two versions - standard and narrow gauge - showing the track plan.
 Note that there have beeen small changes in the layout and sizes as the series progresses.
-The diorama shown measures 38" x 22" and the standard gauge version is shown.
+The HO diorama shown measures 38" x 22" and the standard gauge version is shown.
 O version is about 70" x 40".

 Please note that more information, photos, pricing, and footprint sizes are on each specific kit web page.
 Click on the links below, or in the box at the left, for more information.
 Links to the new kits will be active as soon as the kits are ready.

 Two-Stall Engine House, Narrow Gauge - The keystone for this facility is the recently re-engineered, enlarged, and renamed old Coyote Draw Engine House; it is now the McCabe Two-Stall Engine House.
 The narrow gauge version will handle up to a pair of HOn3 locos up to a scale 64' long.